Weyl laws for manifolds with hyperbolic cusps: A Weyl asymptotics for the scattering phase

+and that is $\mathcal{O}(\lambda^d/\log \lambda)$.
 This ends the proof of the third estimate in theorem \ref{thm:Phase}.
-Indeed, to identify the constant $c_0$ in the RHS of \eqref{eq:regularized-counting}, it suffices to check the equivalent given by M\"uller in \cite{Muller-86}.
+Indeed, to identify the constant $c_0$ in the RHS of \eqref{eq:regularized-counting}, it suffices to check the equivalent given by M\"uller in proposition 4.13 of \cite{Muller-86}.
 That is,